Geological and Planetary Sciences

 Ay/Ge 198.
 Special Topics in the Planetary Sciences.
 9 units (3-0-6); third term.
 For course description, see Astrophysics.

 Ge 211.
 Applied Geophysics II.
-Units to be arranged.
+Units to be arranged; second term.
 Prerequisite: instructor's permission.
 Intensive geophysical field experience in either marine or continental settings.
 Marine option will include participation in a student training cruise, with several weeks aboard a geophysical research vessel, conducting geophysical measurements (multibeam bathymetry, gravity, magnetics, and/or seismics), and processing and interpreting the data.
 Supporting lectures and problem sets on the theoretical basis of the relevant geophysical techniques and the tectonic background of the survey area will occur before and during the training cruise.
 The course might be offered in a similar format in other isolated situations.
 The course will be scheduled only when opportunities arise and this usually means that only six months' notice can be given.
 Auditing not permitted.
 Class may be taken more than once.
-Instructors: Stock, Clayton, Gurnis.
+Instructor: Staff.

 Ge 215.
 Topics in Advanced Petrology.
-12 units (4-0-8); first term.
+9 units (3-0-6); first term.
 Prerequisite: Ge 115 ab or instructor's permission.
 Lectures, readings, seminars, and/or laboratory studies in igneous or metamorphic petrology, paragenesis, and petrogenesis.
 The course may cover experimental, computational, or analytical methods.
 Format and content are flexible according to the needs of the students.
 Instructor: Asimow.
-Given in alternate years; offered 2016–17.
+Given in alternate years; not offered 2019–20.

 CE/Ge/ME 222.
 Earthquake Source Processes, Debris Flows, and Soil Liquefaction: Physics-based Modeling of Failure in Granular Media.
 6 units (2-0-4); third term.
 For course description, see Civil Engineering.